andrewcooke/pytyp/pytyp.rst

 Recent work has started to build on this foundation by reifying collections of attributes (ABCs) and allowing metdata (formatted in a manner traditionally associated with types) to be specified on functions.
+However, ABCs act only as a witness to types; they do not perform any runtime checks.

 A Pythonic Extension
 --------------------